 Better Forecasting for Production

-For certain types of manufacturers, the sales department can provide necessary inputs into forecasting for manufacturing plants.
+For certain types of manufacturers, the sales department can provide the necessary inputs for forecasting at manufacturing plants.

-If spreadsheets and ad hoc communications between sales and production are too time-consuming or are not working, CRM can reduce the time and effort required to provide meaningful forecast inputs.
+If spreadsheets and ad hoc communications between sales and production are too time-consuming or ineffective, CRM can reduce the time and effort required to provide meaningful forecast inputs.

 Smartphone Access to ERP Data